-This page describes how to convert web pages and HTML to images from the command line using the cloud-based Pdfcrowd API.
-You can find general information about the converter on the HTML to Image API page.
+This page describes how to use our cloud-based API to convert web pages and HTML to images from the command line.
+For general information about the converter, please visit our HTML to Image API page.

 pip install pdfcrowd

 We also offer other installation options.

 You can enter a web page or upload an HTML file to get an image output preview in our API playground.
 The playground allows you to interactively play with the API settings and autogenerates corresponding Command Line code that you can copy and paste to your application.

 Or you can choose from the examples below and adapt the code to your needs.